albertosdneto/django_simple_crud_cbv/README.md

 ## About

 Building a simple CRUD with Django and Class Based Views.
+You can find more details at <https://blog.albertosenna.com/2020/01/26/django-crud-with-class-based-views/>.

 ## Installation
 - Clone the repository: